contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The Church discourages artificial insemination or in vitro fertilization using sperm from anyone but the husband or an egg from anyone but the wife.
 However, this is a personal matter that is ultimately left to the judgment and prayerful consideration of a lawfully married man and woman.

+For information about the sealing of children who are conceived by artificial insemination or in vitro fertilization, see [38.4.2.6](38-church-policies-and-guidelines.md#38426-children-conceived-by-artificial-insemination-or-in-vitro-fertilization).

-See also “[Adoption](https://www.churchofjesuschrist.org/study/manual/gospel-topics/adoption?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
+See also “[Adoption](https://www.churchofjesuschrist.org/study/manual/gospel-topics/adoption?lang=eng)” (Topics and Questions, topics.ChurchofJesusChrist.org).

 ### 38.6.10 Incest